reaver17/reaver17/README.md

     "The name of the second river is the Gihon; it winds through the entire land of Cush.", "The name of the third river is the Tigris; it runs along the east side of Ashur.
-And the fourth river is the Euphrates.", "The Lord God took the man and put him in the Garden of Eden to work it and take care of it.", "And the Lord God commanded the man, 'You are free to eat from any tree in the garden; but you must not eat from the tree of the"
-    "knowledge of good and evil, for when you eat from it you will certainly die.'", "The Lord God said, 'It is not good for the man to be alone.
+And the fourth river is the Euphrates.", "The Lord God took the man and put him in the Garden of Eden to work it and take care of it.", "And the Lord God commanded the man, 'You are free to eat from any tree in the garden; but you must not eat from the tree of the knowledge of good and evil, for when you eat from it you will certainly die.'", "The Lord God said, 'It is not good for the man to be alone.
 I will make a helper suitable for him.'", "Now the Lord God had formed out of the ground all the wild animals and all the birds in the sky.
 He brought them to the man to see what he would name them; and whatever the man called each living creature, that was its name.", "So the man gave names to all the livestock, the birds in the sky, and all the wild animals.
-But for Adam no suitable helper was found.", "So the Lord God caused the man to fall into a deep sleep; and while he was sleeping, he took one of the man's ribs and then closed up the place with flesh.", "Then the Lord God made a woman from the rib he had taken out of the man, and he brought her to the man.", "The man said, 'This is now bone of my bones and flesh of my flesh; she shall be called 'woman,' for she was taken out of man.'", "That is why a man leaves his father and mother and is united to his wife, and they become one flesh.", "Adam and his wife were both naked, and they felt no shame."
+But for Adam no suitable helper was found.", "So the Lord God caused the man to fall into a deep sleep; and while he was sleeping, he took one of the man's ribs and then closed up the place with flesh.", "Then the Lord God made a woman from the rib he had taken out of the man, and he brought her to the man.", "This is now bone of my bones and flesh of my flesh; she shall be called 'woman,' for she was taken out of man.'", "That is why a man leaves his father and mother and is united to his wife, and they become one flesh.", "Adam and his wife were both naked, and they felt no shame."
 }

--- Function to make the local player chat local function makeLocalPlayerChat(message)
+-- Function to send verses to chat local function sendToChat(chapter)
-    local args = {
-        [1] = message,
-        [2] = "All"  -- Send the message to all players }

-    game:GetService("ReplicatedStorage").DefaultChatSystemChatEvents.SayMessageRequest:FireServer(unpack(args))
-end

--- Function to recite Chapter 1
-local function reciteChapter1()
-    for _, verse in ipairs(chapter1) do
+    for _, verse in ipairs(chapter) do
-        makeLocalPlayerChat(verse)
-        wait(5)  -- 5 seconds delay between verses
-    end
-end
+        game:GetService("Chat"):Chat(player.Character.Head, verse, Enum.ChatColor.Blue)  -- or any color you prefer
+        wait(1)  -- wait a second between each verse to avoid chat spam end end

--- Function to recite Chapter 2
+-- Buttons to trigger the chapters
-local function reciteChapter2()
-    for _, verse in ipairs(chapter2) do
-        makeLocalPlayerChat(verse)
-        wait(5)  -- 5 seconds delay between verses
-    end
-end

--- Button for Chapter 1
 Tab:AddButton({
-    Name = "Recite Genesis Chapter 1",
+    Name = "Preach Genesis Chapter 1",
     Callback = function()
-        reciteChapter1()
+        sendToChat(chapter1)
     end
 })

--- Button for Chapter 2
 Tab:AddButton({
-    Name = "Recite Genesis Chapter 2",
+    Name = "Preach Genesis Chapter 2",
     Callback = function()
-        reciteChapter2()
+        sendToChat(chapter2)
     end
 })

--- Load the Orion Library UI
+OrionLib:Init()  -- Initialize the Orion Library
-OrionLib:Init()